-This section summarizes many of the new features added to MySQL Workbench 6.2.x, in relation to MySQL Workbench 6.1.x;.
+This section summarizes many of the new features added to MySQL Workbench 6.2, in relation to the MySQL Workbench 6.1 release.

 The schema navigator now includes shortcut buttons for common operations such as table data view, the table editor, and the table/schema inspector.